shoelace-style/shoelace/README.md

 # Shoelace 2

-A forward-thinking component library built with Web Components.
+A mildly opinionated, framework agnostic library of Web Components.

 Designed and developed in New Hampshire by [Cory LaViska](https://twitter.com/claviska).